 As a student at SDSU Global Campus, you’ll have access to a full range of services, programs, and centers that will enhance and enrich your time as a member of the San Diego State University community.
 These include

-The Student Ability Success Center provides services that minimize barriers and ensure equal access to higher education for eligible students with disabilities through academic support services, technology, and advocacy
+Student Disability Services helps minimize barriers and ensure equal access to higher education for eligible students with disabilities through academic support services, technology, and advocacy.

 Through partnerships, education and programming, SDSU Career Services will help you define, develop and realize your career potential.
 Our team of experienced career counselors have the in-depth knowledge and expertise to help you make the best decisions about your college career.
 Career Services that you’ll have access to include: